mmkal/expect-type/README.md

 })
 ```

-You can use `.branded.inspect` to confirm there are no never/any types:
+You can use `.branded.inspect` to confirm there are no unexpected types:

 ```typescript
 const good = (metadata: string) => ({